-We live in a world saturated by images – from Emojis and Snapchat to Instagram and the Internet.
-Because our modern world is very much a visual world, where visual means of communication dominate many aspects of our daily lives (e.g. news, advertising, entertainment, social media, YouTube, etc.), it is essential that today’s students think critically about the many ways in which images across time and cultures have been – and are still – constructed to make meaning.
-Goucher’s art history program introduces students to the interdisciplinary study of images, connecting the history of visual culture with broader streams of inquiry across the College, and engaging students in asking how the history of images relates the visual world of the 21st century.
+We live in a world saturated by images, which means that visual communication dominates many aspects of our daily lives (e.g. news, advertising, entertainment, social media).
+It is essential for today’s students to think critically about the many ways in which images across time and cultures have been—and still are—constructed to make meaning.
+Goucher’s art history minor connects the history of images and artifacts with broader streams of inquiry into the visual world of the 21st century.

 LearnWhat Will You Learn?

 What Will You Learn?

 Art history students at Goucher deepen their knowledge of the history of images across time and cultures, assess theoretical and methodological approaches to the study of images, and hone their analytical and communication skills.
 Art history, with its emphasis on the political, economic, scientific, and cultural contexts of images and artifacts, provides Goucher students a gateway to the study of cultural history, a critical eye, and an ability to integrate ideas—skills that complement their studies at Goucher and enrich their experiences beyond their undergraduate years.